AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>The first landing page of the session which resulted in a touchpoint.
-Referred to in the CRM as “Landing Page”.</p>
+Referred to in the CRM as "Landing Page".</p>
       </td>
       <td>
         <p>http://www.adobe.com/blog/uncover- truth-behind-cost-per-lead</p>